karpathy/char-rnn/Readme.md

 The context of this code base is described in detail in my [blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 The [project page](http://cs.stanford.edu/people/karpathy/char-rnn/) that has a few pointers to some datasets.

-There is also a [project page](http://cs.stanford.edu/people/karpathy/char-rnn/) that has some pointers and datasets.

 If you are new to Torch/Lua/Neural Nets, it might be helpful to know that this code is really just a slightly more fancy version of this [100-line gist](https://gist.github.com/karpathy/d4dee566867f8291f086) that I wrote in Python/numpy.
 Th code in this repo additionally allows for multiple layers, uses an LSTM instead of an RNN, has more supporting code for model checkpointing, and is of course much more efficient.